 Who’s in it?
 Zoe Boyle (Lavinia from Downton Abbey!), Odette Annable, JoAnna Garcia Swisher, Dominique McElligott, Aaron McCusker, Azure Parsons, Desmond Harrington, Erin Cummings, Joel Johnstone

 Who created it?
 Stephanie Savage (Gossip Girl) created and will executive produce alongside Josh Schwartz (Gossip Girl), Stephanie Savage, Michael London, Len Goldstein, and Nick Cassavetes, who directed the pilot.

 What’s it about?
 This 10-episode series, based on Lily Koppel’s best-selling novel, was pushed from a summer berth to a mid-season 2015 premiere.
 (So interpret that as you will.)
-Set in the ’60s, the series centers on the women who stood beside some of the biggest heroes in American history during the height of the space race.
+If it ever makes it to air, the ‘60-set series will center on the ladies behind some of the biggest heroes in American history.

 First impression?
 No trailer available yet.

 27. Members Only (Midseason, TBD)

 Who’s in it?
 Betsy Brandt (Breaking Bad), Boris Kodjoe (Undercovers), Callie Hernandez, Chris Conroy

 What’s it about?
 Unsurprisingly, ABC picked up this upstairs/downstairs soap (previously known as The Club straight to series.
 It is set at a private country club.
 I cannot wait for Pine Valley: The Real Club.